imait/Session/README.md

 # Session: provides http session with SQLite3

-The module *session.py* includes a class *Session*, which porovaides http session.
+The module *session.py* includes a class *Session*, which provaides http session.
 It was written to substitute CGI::Session.pm.

 ## Supported Python version